 “Prolegomena: a preliminary discussion; introductory essay, as prefatory matter in a book; a prologue” — http://www.dictionary.com

-Most of these blog essays rest on a theology but briefly explicated.
+Most of these blog essays rest on an ontology and theology but briefly explicated.
 I have written in more detail of it in the two books “Why This Universe” (2014) and “God, Causal Closure, and Free Will” (2016).
 This essay is an attempt to state it more succinctly and then clearly relate it to the rest of my interests in philosophy.
-In my books and essays I’ve argued that theology, and in particular, this set of axioms and theorems, provide the best explanations for certain aspects of our (that is human) experience both phenomenologically and historically.
+In my books and essays I’ve argued that theology, and in particular, this set of theological axioms and theorems, provide the best explanations for certain aspects of our (that is human) experience both phenomenally and historically.
 In this essay I’m not going to argue about any particular experience (except perhaps as example) but rather the relation between this theology and the overall viewpoint of my philosophical ruminations.

 Modern philosophy seems shot through with antirealism which not only refuses to recognize a basis for correspondence between subjective experience and the “in-itself out there” external to it, but denies even that it is rational to think there might be a correspondence.
 This includes even such logical frames as the Principle of Sufficient Reason, self-identity, and the Principle of Non-contradiction.
 Some antirealists argue that while these three pillars of rational thought are essential to us, to making sense of subjective experience, we are not justified assuming they apply to the “in-itself external” or even that there is an in-itself external independent of our temporal subjectivity.
 As concerns God it simply isn’t possible for antirealists to assume they can say anything positive.
 If we cannot say anything meaningful about our immediate externality, how much less could we possibly be able to say about God who would have to be at a further step removed?

-Any serious theology then must begin from a realist perspective.
+We are here philosophers.
 The point of “God talk” is to get something out of it for philosophy.
-We want to see if assuming God exists improves insights into other questions.
+Does assuming God exists and ascribing logically maximal qualities to him improve insights into other questions.
 What questions?
 Broadly, questions about the nature and origins of our experiential world and experience itself and how the two of them go together, that is what relation or relations, do they have?
-Many philosophers today will say that such questions are not meaningful in the sense that they have any correspondence to anything real either mental or physical.
+Many philosophers today will say that such questions are not meaningful; they do not correspond to anything real and therefore cannot have a truth value.
 There cannot be any relation between what exists and what doesn’t exist, God, with unicorns falling into that latter category.

 In what follows I use the personal male pronoun ‘he’, ‘his’, to mean God.
 I do this only when the reference is obvious and to avoid having to repeat ‘God’ or ‘God’s’ over and again.
 My use here is by convention only and not meant to imply that God is a man (or woman).
 The personal pronoun does, however, imply person-hood or I might have used ‘it’.
 This particular implication is to be fleshed-out later in the essay.